DanGOTO100/GuitarASCII-tab-to-Music21-and-PythonList-converter/README.md

 # ASCIITabsConverter

-ASCII Guitar Tabs converter to Music21 Tiny Notation or Python List of Note.
+ASCII Guitar Tabs converts Guitar ASCII tabs to Music21 Tiny Notation format or Python List of standard notation notes.
-Also, provides some computation on the guitar tab like song's key, song's top phrases (of variable lenght) and  best scales/ modes to play along.
+Also, provides some computation on the guitar tab like song's key, song's top phrases (of variable lenght, you can choose) and  best scales/ modes to play along.
+See below some sample outputs.
+It uses Python 3.6.1

 CONVERTER:
 ----------